 Uses of Singulair:

 - It is used to ease allergy signs.

 - It is used to prevent breathing problems that happen with exercise.

 - It is used to treat or prevent asthma.

 - It may be given to you for other reasons.
 Talk with the doctor.

-- Do not use Singulair (montelukast tablets) to treat an asthma attack.
+- This medicine is not to be used to treat intense flare-ups of shortness of breath.
 Use a rescue inhaler.
-Talk with your doctor.
+Talk with the doctor.